2022–23 King's Cup (Saudi Arabia)

-The 2022–23 King Cup, or The Custodian of the Two Holy Mosques Cup, is the 48th edition of the King Cup since its establishment in 1957.
-The tournament began on December 20, 2022 and is scheduled to conclude with the final in May 2023.
+The 2022–23 King Cup, or The Custodian of the Two Holy Mosques Cup, was the 48th edition of the King Cup since its establishment in 1957.
+The tournament began on 20 December 2022 and concluded with the final on 12 May 2023.

 For the third year in a row, the tournament was limited to the 16 teams participating in the 2022–23 Saudi Professional League.
 This will be the first edition of the King Cup in which Al-Ahli, the most successful team in the competition, will not participate.

 Al-Fayha are the defending champions after winning their first title last season.
 They were eliminated in the quarter-finals by Al-Ittihad.

+Al-Hilal defeated Al-Wehda on penalties in the final following a 1–1 draw after extra time to win their 10th title.

 Participating teams

 A total of 16 teams participated in this season, all of which competed in the Pro League.